early-payments icon

 Should You Use Net 30 Payment Terms for Your Business?

-What is the standard payment term in your industry?
-If you are a new business or in a weak bargaining position, you may not be able to buck the standard.
+If you are a new business or in a weak bargaining position, you may be unable to buck the standard.
 The net 30 payment term may be expected as the default.

-Net 30 payment terms help to generate business, as it is the equivalent of extending an interest-free loan to customers for those 30 days.
-It can lend a consistency to revenue recognition that may not be there with no terms at all.
+For sellers, net 30 payment terms help to generate business, as it is the equivalent of extending an interest-free loan to customers for those 30 days.
+The net 30 term could be standard in your industry, is readily understood, and often expected.